-- Only City of Joondalup residents and/or ratepayers may submit questions to the City in writing; - 2 Questions must relate to a matter contained on the agenda; - The City will accept a maximum of 5 written questions per City of Joondalup resident/ratepayer.
-To ensure equality and consistency, each part of a multi-part question will be treated as a question in its own right; - Questions lodged by the close of business on the working day immediately prior to the scheduled Briefing Session will be responded to, where possible, at the Briefing Session.
-These questions, and their responses, will be distributed to Elected Members and made available to the public in written form at the meeting; - The Presiding Member shall decide to accept or reject any written question and his/her decision is final.
-Where there is any concern about a question being offensive, defamatory or the like, the Presiding Member will make a determination in relation to the question.
+- Only City of Joondalup residents and/or ratepayers may submit questions to the City in writing. - 2 Questions submitted to an ordinary Council meeting can relate to matters that affect the operations of the City of Joondalup.
+Questions submitted to a Special Meeting of the Council must relate to the purpose for which the meeting has been called. - The City will accept a maximum of five written questions per City of Joondalup resident/ratepayer.
+To ensure equality and consistency, each part of a multi-part question will be treated as a question in its own right. - 4 Questions lodged by 9.00am on the day immediately prior to the scheduled Council meeting will be responded to, where possible, at the Council meeting.
+These questions, and their responses, will be distributed to Elected Members and made available to the public in written form at the meeting. - The Presiding Member shall decide to accept or reject any written question and his/her decision is final.
+Where there is any concern about a question being offensive, defamatory or the like, the Mayor will make a determination in relation to the question.
 Questions determined as offensive, defamatory or the like will not be published.
-Where the Presiding Member rules questions to be out of order, an announcement to this effect will be made at the meeting, including the reason(s) for the decision; - The Presiding Member may rule questions out of order where they are substantially the same as questions previously submitted and responded to; - Written questions unable to be responded to at the Briefing Session will be taken on notice.
-In this case, a written response will be provided as soon as possible and included on the agenda of the next Briefing Session; - A person who submits written questions may also ask questions at a Briefing Session and questions asked verbally may be different to those submitted in writing; - 9 Questions and any response will be summarised and included in the notes of the Briefing Session; and
+Where the Presiding Member rules questions to be out of order, an announcement to this effect will be made at the meeting, including the reason(s) for the decision. - The Presiding Member may rule questions out of order where they are substantially the same as questions previously submitted and responded to. - Written questions unable to be responded to at the Council meeting will be taken on notice.
+In this case, a written response will be provided as soon as possible and included on the agenda of the next Council meeting. - A person who submits written questions may also ask questions at a Council meeting and questions asked verbally may be different to those submitted in writing. - 9 Questions and any response will be summarised and included in the minutes of the Council meeting.